AndyShiue/Ende-readme/README.md

 pub const data Mod
 ```

-Here, `const` means the instance of `Mod` can only exist at compile time.
+Here, `const` means the instances of `Mod` can only exist at compile time.
-I'll show how to manipulate `data` at compile time later.
+I'll show how to manipulate `data` types at compile time later.

 # Comma

-Instead of resorting to indentation, we can use commas to seperate stuff instead.
+Instead of resorting to indentation, we can use commas to seperate stuff.
 Therefore, The above `Three` can also be written as:

 ```
-data Three = one, two, three
+pub(in) data Three = one, two, three
 ```

 The rule is that whenever we see a comma either with an indentation after a new line after it or not, we append a clause to the innermost possible place in the syntax tree.